callum-oakley/gotta-go-fast/README.md

 ![screenshot](img/screenshot.png)

-Pass `gotta-go-fast` more than one file, and it will choose one of them at random.
+Pass `gotta-go-fast` more than one file, and it will choose one at random.

     $ gotta-go-fast src/*